KassieSanisclaws/GameSearchApp_Angular/README.md

 # GameSearchApp_Angular
 A Simple Angular Game Search App that searching games from open source api key.
+Search bar function to be implemented.